Murali1999/Spyder/README.md

 # Spyder
 ### (Major Project)

-Spyder is a *Reconnaissance* and *OSINT* based tool used for passive reconnaisance and active reconnaissance.
+Spyder is a *Reconnaissance* and *OSINT* based tool built for passive reconnaisance and active reconnaissance.

 Passive reconnaissance includes the following:
 - DNS Lookups